Schools must stay open five days a week despite energy bill struggles, says minister

 Some school leaders are reportedly considering three-day weeks to manage the sharp rise in gas and electricity bills.

-But schools minister Will Quince insisted that most classrooms remain open, saying they should be able manage within “existing budgets”.
+But schools minister Will Quince insisted that classes should remain open, saying school leaders would be able manage within “existing budgets”.

-Asked whether he acknowledged some schools might not be able to open five days a week, the minister told Sky News: “No, I don’t accept that – we expect schools to be open five days a week.”
+Asked whether he acknowledged some schools might not be able to remain open five days a week, the minister told Sky News: “No, I don’t accept that – we expect schools to be open five days a week.”

 Quince did not commit to any extra funding to make sure schools cope with the looming energy bill spike, but said he was keeping a “watchful eye” on the situation.